Mountain Portal: Launching the Camino from Saint-Jean-Pied-de-Port

 We high-fived, grinning silly.
 “This is it!”

-Saint-Jean-Pied-de-Port is located in the Basque Country of southwestern France.
-The tiny community is pressed against the River Nive at a strategic gap through the Pyrénées.
-This position distinguishes it from all the other Saint Johns or Johannesburgs or Ivans or San Juans of the world.
-This one is Saint-Jean-Pied-de-Port or “Saint John [at the] Foot of [the] Pass.”
-The mountain pass is, of course, the “port of the Cize” (Portus Cisere to the author of Codex Callixtinus), a strategic artery connecting France and Spain.*
+Saint-Jean-Pied-de-Port is tucked into the Basque Country of southwestern France, pressed against the River Nive at a strategic gap in the mountains.
+This position distinguishes it from all the other Saint Johns or San Juans or Ivans of the world.
+This is “Saint John at the Foot of the Pass.”
+The pass in question is the “port of the Cize” (Portus Cisere to the author of Codex Callixtinus)), a vital artery connecting France and Spain.*

 The bus station at Saint-Jean-Pied-de Port.